EsaLongs/EESM6000C_CL/Lab_3/Fir/README.md

 ## About Files
 All files in this directory are needed.
 Here I will show you what they are used for.

-The relationship looks like this.
+The hierarchy looks like this.

     fir_top.sv